LiF-x/lifxmod.com/Docs/character_runtime_lifecycle.md

 ### Confirmed

-Behavior directly observed in:
+Behavior directly observed in logs, dumps, exposed scripting interfaces, or runtime experiments.

-- runtime logs
-- recovered callable functions
-- exposed script/runtime interfaces
-- practical experiments

 ### Inferred

-Behavior strongly suggested by repeated observations and known Torque3D patterns, but not directly visible in original source code.
+Behavior strongly suggested by repeated runtime observations and known Torque3D patterns, but not directly visible in source.

 ### Unknown

-Internal implementation details, ownership boundaries, hidden manager relationships, and side effects that are not directly observable.
+Internal implementation details that remain hidden and must not be presented as established fact.

 ---